-Once a calf muscle strain has been diagnosed, a treatment plan is started, initially reducing loads through the calf by taping, heel raises, orthotics and footwear advice.
+Once a calf muscle strain has been diagnosed, a treatment plan is started, initially reducing loads through the calf by taping, heel raises, orthotics and footwear advice as needed.
 A rehabilitation programme is then put into place focusing on gradually increasing loads through the calf by targeted strength exercises, and cross training to maintain aerobic fitness.
-Manual therapy treatment sessions are usually required to help restore function to the injured tissues.
+Manual therapy treatment sessions such as Laser therapy are usually required to help relieve pain and restore function to the injured tissues.

 I have a small favour to ask you.

 I produce these blogs for the benefit of the running community and I want as many runners as possible to benefit from these.
 It would really help me if you could take a moment to share these articles with your friends on social media and any relevant groups or forums that you may be subscribed to.